divstackio/docs-study/docs/project.md

 > **Note**
-> We were unable to create a journey map for the persona "Leo" because it didn't have enough ability to execute a (user)flow.
-In opposition we did emphatize with the user.
+> We were unable to create a journey map for the persona "Leo" because he didn't have enough ability to execute a action.
 Since he was unable to communicate with locals and couldn't find any information related to registering his health insurance papers.
 We came up with the idea to create a **Knowledgebase** or **Informational blog** translated in 5 different languages so everyone could understand.
 Furthermore, in collaboration with government instances users could be forwarded to a appointment link. *More to follow in affinity diagrams.*

-## **SETTING UP MKDOCS APPLICATION OR WORKING ENVIRONMENT ON LOCAL MACHINE**
+## Define and Ideate

+Advancing further in the design thinking process we come to define and ideate phases, Ideation is a creative process where designers generate ideas in sessions (e.g., brainstorming, worst possible idea).
+Participants gather with open minds to produce as many ideas as they can to address a problem statement in a facilitated, judgment-free environment.

 MkDocs is a Python documentation tool that uses **Markdown** as its markup language to generate intelligent and beautiful documentation in